xAPPO/MQTT/README.md

 Click 'Done'

-The app will then start up which will take around a minute and automatically discover all the devices you have asked it too.
+The app will then start up which will take a couple of minutes and automatically discover all the devices you have asked it too.
 It will then populate the discovered device dropdown lists so you can later select which devices you are interested in.

-Now restart the app on the second page you will see four lists... choose the MQTT devices you wish to 'mirror' within Hubitat.
+Now restart the app,  on the second page you will see four lists... choose the MQTT devices you wish to 'mirror' within Hubitat.

 Discovered homie switches